What Is The Building Block Of A Lipid

 Steroids are a class of lipids with a characteristic four-ring structure.
 They are not based on fatty acids or glycerol but are synthesized from a five-carbon isoprene unit.

 Steroids include cholesterol, steroid hormones (such as testosterone, estrogen, and cortisol), and bile acids.
-Cholesterol is an essential component of cell membranes and a precursor for the synthesis of other steroids.
-Steroid hormones regulate a wide range of physiological processes, including reproduction, metabolism, and inflammation.
+Plus, cholesterol is an essential component of cell membranes and a precursor for the synthesis of other steroids.
+Think about it: steroid hormones regulate a wide range of physiological processes, including reproduction, metabolism, and inflammation.
 Bile acids aid in the digestion and absorption of fats in the small intestine.

 Other Important Lipids